strawMarmalade/WFtranslator/README.md

 1. Generate shapes with WFset (`shapes.py`).
 2. Calculate their sinogram in some geometry (using some package that I've been told exists but I don't know it).
 3. Put the result from 2. into DeNSE to get the WFset of this sinogram.

 Then hopefully some ML magic will get this to work.

+### Trying out with straight geometry:

+Instead of doing the above, in the case of straight geometry, when we just want to test how well it could work, steps 2-3 are calculated analytically using the code in `shapes.py`.
+See `MLone.py` for a very bad first attempt at doing this.
+The code in `MLone.py` is copied and adapted from [UvADeepLearning](https://uvadlc-notebooks.readthedocs.io/en/latest/index.html).

 ## Manifold Interpolation